-Ah… excuse me, as I was saying, 7 million men and children out there who are logging hours on the thing as we speak.
+That’s 7 million men, women and children out there who are logging hours on the thing as we speak.
 But it’s not the only game raking in such numbers with the likes of World of Warcraft and Team Fortress 2 similarly training players in the satisfying swing of character growth and rewards.

 Alongside this, casual gaming has taken off like never before.
 At the frontier, we have the posse of eager iPhone gamers but many more are signed up to Facebook apps like Farmville or flash games for their regular fix.

 I think all these games share something in common; they provide bursts of manageable tasks with accompanying shrinkwrapped satisfaction upon completion.
 This microcosmic mimicry of the trials and tribulations of everyday life draws people in.
 The gloss may position them as a warring orc or undercover supersoldier but really, the underlying dynamic is commonly compulsive.

 On the flipside, not everyone out there can be workplace champions like you or me and replicate their gaming esteem in the real world.
 Many people trudge through a career dreading every Monday morning and upcoming appraisal.

 But what if businesses looked at some of the behavioural habits that gaming indulges and integrated this thinking into employee motivation?
 Some (perhaps slightly PR-led…) research suggests leaders in these games are able to translate such skills to the real world so the rewards certainly seem to be there…